-- Faculty requirements are set out under rules FH3. - (b) Specialisation requirements: - Completion of a BA with a major in Film and Television Studies or a BA in Film and Media Production or a first degree with majors in appropriate cognate - Students transferring from other universities who do not have some background in film and media may apply to the Convener.
-The programme committee will consider such applications on an individual basis for their suitability to the programme. - Normally candidates will be expected to have an average of an upper second or better result for their first degree
+- (a) Faculty requirements are set out under rules FH3. - (b) Programme requirements: - Completion of a BA in Film and Media Production or a first degree with majors in appropriate cognate subjects. - Students transferring from other universities who do not have some background in film and media may apply to the programme convener.
+The programme committee will consider such applications on an individual basis for their suitability to the programme.
+Students may be required to do an intensive short production course as a condition of entry. - Normally candidates will be expected to have an average of an upper second or better result for their first degree